 Price of diesel fuel surges

-The average price for diesel fuel nationwide jumped 7.5 cents to $2.625 a gallon, its third consecutive weekly increase, according to US Department of Energy information.
+The average price of a gallon of diesel fuel nationwide rose by the most in more than two months, jumping 6.5 cents to $2.797 a gallon, according to US Department of Energy information.

 © 2013 Penton Media Inc.

 Acceptable Use Policy blog comments powered by Disqus